-Winners and Losers for College Football's Opening Weekend
+Winners and Losers of College Football's Opening Weekend

 You read that correctly: Eight.
 Freaking.
 Yards.

 And if you factor in penalties, it's even worse.
 There were three false starts, one illegal formation and a holding call against NMSU.
-One of the false starts came on its own 3—and eventually led to a safety—so it was 26 penalty yards instead of 30.
-Still, eight yards of total offense minus 26 penalty yards means New Mexico State really lost 18 yards of field position in the first half.
+One of the false starts came on its own 3—and led to a safety—so it was 26 penalty yards instead of 30.
+Still, eight yards of total offense minus 26 penalty yards means New Mexico State lost 18 yards of field position in the first half.

 The Aggies did not get a first down until there were 15 seconds remaining in the first half, and they immediately followed it up with a false start and the holding penalty.
 It was as if they didn't know how to handle something good happening.

 Obviously, a lot of the credit goes to Wyoming's defense, which is probably going to be the best in the Mountain West Conference this year.
-But, goodness, eight total yards on 21 plays is something else.
+But eight total yards on 21 plays is something else.

 The Aggies got a bit better in the second half, finishing with 135 total yards, but this thing was over shortly after it started.
 Wyoming cruised to a 29-7 victory.